 Last week, our online writing group,Writing for Resilience met and focused on the topic of courage.
 To get started, we drew and discussed mind maps capturing the words we associate with “courage.”
 Next we wrote, using the prompts I provided.
 Each of us had our own take on the meaning of courage, which we talked about in closing.
 Hearing one another’s thoughts was as full of discovery as was doing my own writing.

-As I wrote, I found myself considering the connection between fear and courage.
+As I wrote, I found myself discovering thoughts on the connection between fear and courage.
 Reflecting on this later, I wrote:

 The moment your fears come true is the moment that gives birth to courage.

 Sometimes we don’t get to go straight to courage.
-Instead we have to traverse a path through fear, despair, sorrow or anguish first.
+Instead we first have to traverse a path through fear, despair, sorrow or anguish.
 Allowing ourselves this journey enables us to find our courage.
-Once we do, courage may not be a constant state, but if we have to leave it for a time, we can find our way back.
+Once we do, courage may not be were we always remain, but if we have to leave it for a time, we can find our way back.

 These thoughts were still with me the next day, when I had an experience that I am still thinking about and feeling.

-I had a 3-week check up with one of my surgeons, Dr. Slezak, on Friday afternoon.
+I had a 3-week post-surgical check up with Dr. Slezak on Friday afternoon.
 She affirmed that all is going well with healing and recovery.
 As I left, I saw a woman seated in the very chair I sat in 6 months ago after a detailed discussion with Dr. Schnaper of my diagnosis, treatment plan and prognosis.
 Next to her stood a man who I took to be her husband, as my husband had been at my side.